THE ROAD TO THE DATABASE

 Having thought of the name I now needed the oxygen of publicity.

-When the article was published I realized that I had completed a journey that had begun unknowingly 26 years earlier with my own sighting - a journey that had fundamentally changed the course of my life.
+With the publication of the article I realized that I had completed a journey that had begun unknowingly 26 years earlier with my own sighting - a journey that has fundamentally changed the course of my life.

 The database (note: some cases are not listed yet) contains details of around 550 cases going back to 1901 involving approximately 1,100 British police officers.